 There's lessons to be learned from Facebook's Libra debacle.

 In the Terminator series, Sarah Connor warned humanity of an impending apocalypse.
 Similarly, commentators have for years predicted that tech companies would one day encroach on the domain of banks.

 And as dire predictions came true in the movies, so have those in the financial industry with Google’s announcement of plans to offer checking accounts.

 I took the news with a hint of skepticism.
 After reciting the potential hurdles to myself out loud, I collected my thoughts and jotted down the list.
-In the first of a two-part series, I will dive into the potential challenges facing the search giant with this project.
+Here's the big one.

 To say Facebook underestimated the regulatory backlash against Libra would be putting it mildly.
 The resistance was swift and severe, with both France and Germany vowing to block it.
 Senators in the US encouraged Visa and MasterCard to steer clear which the companies smartly did.
 Eventually all payment processors recused themselves from the project.

 Google may encounter similar resistance.
 Not in the sense of licensing but from the political front.
 As the U.S. presidential elections loom, talk of breaking up big tech has become a popular campaign promise.
 Democratic candidate Elizabeth Warren has promised to do just that.
 In a blog post entitled “Here’s how we can break up Big Tech”, she argued that these companies have too much power over the economy and smother competitors and innovation as a result.

 Warren is not kind to Google, even claiming that she would undo previous deals the search giant made.
 These include traffic navigation app Waze, hardware maker Nest and advertising platform DoubleClick.
 The latter speaks to the impact of this decision as the company raked in $116 billion in ad revenue in 2018.